 Accomodation in the Alamut Valley

-Hotel Koosaran in Gazor Khan.
-300,000 rials for dormitory bed, chances are good you have the dormitory for yourself.
+It is 300,000 rials for a dormitory bed.
+Chances are good you have the dormitory for yourself, depending on the season.
 The guestbooks are also a good source of information for possible treks in the area.

 From Qazvin there are shared taxi’s to Gazor Khan (200,000 – 300,000 rials).
 They leave early morning around 7 AM from Qaribkosh square.
 Beware that Alamut castle is in Gazor Khan and NOT in Alamut town (Mo’allem Kelayeh).

 When arranging a taxi make sure you are specific in saying you want to go to Gazor Khan.
 To get back to qazvin ask hotel koosaran to reserve a seat in a shared taxi.
 Shared taxi’s back to Qazvin leave at 7 AM.

 If you want to book a tour beforehand I can recommend FirstQuest.
 They are one of the few companies where you can plan most of your trip to Iran beforehand.
 They can book hotels online, arrange airport pick ups, domestic flight tickets and bus tickets.

 Firstquest also has a 2 day tour to the Alamut valley and the castle of the Assasins starting in Tehran.

 Disclaimer: This post about the Alamut Valley and the castle of the Assasins in Iran contains affiliate links.
 If you buy any service through any of my links, I will get a small commission at no extra cost to you.
 These earnings help me to keep Backpack Adventures alive!
 Thanks for your support!